 Locals will better know the forest as Padangtal, or the official name of Mandala Wisata Wenera Wana (for those who are struggling to communicate with taxi drivers).
 You should also be aware the site is of significant importance to the spiritual and cultural aspects of Bali and utmost respect required at all times.

 If you find yourself trekking Bali’s highlands, you’ll want to venture to the Kintamini volcano or Mount Batur as it’s better known.
 As you would expect, the peak offers exceptional views of the Mount Batur range and Batur Caldera lake – try the sunrise tour for an incredible experience.

 Make a day of it and ascend to the top.
 You won’t regret your decision and can even enjoy some of the adventure activities in the near vicinity – just down the road at Toya Bungkah.
 There’s also a collection of hot springs to soak and relax in, so ensure the region is on your list when journeying to Bali.

 Rounding out this list of must-see sights in Beautiful Bali is the Elephant Cave of Goa Gojah.
 This significant archaeological site is a wealth of historical value.
-As such, it’s a superb place to visit and is found only 6km from central Ubud – ensuring it’s reasonably straightforward to find (whether you’re driving or in the passenger seat of a taxi).
+As such, it’s a superb place to visit and is only 6km from central Ubud.
+This makes it reasonably straightforward to find (whether you’re driving or in the passenger seat of a taxi).